Moonpig/tech-test-dotnet-backend/readme.md

 # Moonpig Engineering recruitment test

-We've not set a time limit but wouldn't expect you to spend more than 1-2 hours, do whatever you feel is reasonable.
+We've not set a time limit, do whatever you feel is reasonable.
 If you're limited in the amount of time you can spend explain what further actions you'd take in response to the questions below.

 Make commits where you feel appropriate to make it easier for the assessor to understand your thought process.